Brendan-Tang/SDSS-Datathon-2026/README.md

 This project was developed with guidance from **LLMs**.
 - **Debugging** - identifying and resolving errors in data processing and modeling code

+*All models and, outputs were developed, validated, and  interpreted by the team.
+AI tools were not used as academic sources; all references cite original papers, documentation, or official data sources.*